wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 It is important to note that expungement orders in Wisconsin only apply to the court system.
 While the court destroys all references to the case after an expungement order is given, other government repositories that have the criminal record in their possession are not mandated by law to do the same.
 Hence, they may possess records of already expunged criminal records.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching more straightforward, as they are not limited by geographic location, and search engines on these sites may help when starting a search for specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state or local agency, such websites may simplify the search process as they are not limited by geographic location.
+In addition, third-party sites typically have search engines that may be useful for filtering specific or multiple record(s).
+To use third-party or government websites, interested parties may need to provide:

 • The name of the person involved in the record, unless said person is a juvenile